Tour of Dresden's Old Town

 The first Frauenkirche was a Catholic church built in the 11th century.
 During the Reformation, it became a Protestant church.
 The original church was demolished and replaced by the new Lutheran church.

-In 1736, Gottfried Silbermann built an exceptional 43-stop organ for the church.
-Johann Sebastian Bach played a recital on the organ on December 1, 1736.
-The church's iconic dome is 96 meters (315 feet) tall.
-The dome is known as Stone Bell ("die Steinerne Glocke" in German).
-The dome is often compared to Michelangelo's St. Peter's Basilica dome.
-Stone Bell weighed 12,000 tons and was originally held up by eight supports.
-In 1945, Allied forces bombed Dresden.
+In 1736, Gottfried Silbermann built an extraordinary organ with 43 registers for the church.
+Johann Sebastian Bach played a concert on this organ on December 1, 1736.
+The church's iconic dome is 96 meters high.
+The dome is also known as the “Stone Bell.”
+The dome is often compared to Michelangelo's dome of St. Peter's Basilica.
+The Stone Bell weighed 12,000 tons and was originally supported by eight pillars.
+In 1945, Dresden was bombed by Allied forces.
 The church survived two days of attacks before collapsing.
-While most of the church was destroyed, the original altar and chancel were salvaged.
+While most of the church was destroyed, the original altar and sanctuary were saved.

 Fürstenzug (The Procession of Princes)